George H. Gurler House: The Gurlers move in

 The Gurler family, under the patriarchy of George, moved into the home in 1893.
 Gurler's nephews, sons of his brother Henry, with whom he had started the dairy that led to their success, had occupied the home since 1888 and did until Gurler moved in.
 The Gurler Brothers Creamery's proprietary milking and manufacturing process was later sold to HP Hood in exchange for 5% claim of the Hood company.
 The partial ownership of HP Hood and Gurler House were eventually inherited by heir Emrah Gurler who then donated the home to the DeKalb Historical Society.

 Beatrice Gurler, daughter of George H. Gurler, lived in the house until her death in 1977.
-Shortly thereafter, community members worked together to save the house from being demolished, partially paying for the property with Community Development Block Grant money invested by the city of DeKalb.
+Shortly thereafter, community members, including Mary Osborn and James and Helen Merritt, worked together to save the house from being demolished, partially paying for the property with Community Development Block Grant money invested by the city of DeKalb.
 The story is a very interesting one, with many twists and turns, to be found in a history prepared by Northern Illinois University Students and currently resting on the piano in the Gurler House community room.